-- 133. The proposals as drafted will be difficult to digest, particularly by entities in jurisdictions that are not familiar with the concept of integrated reporting.
-The inclusion of additional illustrative examples highlighting how sustainability-related information connects to other information in the financial statements and elsewhere would therefore be helpful. - 134.
+- 138. The proposals as drafted will be difficult to digest, particularly by entities in jurisdictions that are not familiar with the concept of integrated reporting.
+The inclusion of additional illustrative examples highlighting how sustainability-related information connects to other information in the financial statements and elsewhere would therefore be helpful. - 139.
 It is also unclear how the proposals should be connected to any segmental reporting provided by the entity.
-Some additional guidance considering how segments form part of connectivity may also be useful - 135.
-Some of the additional information provided in the basis for conclusions is helpful and could usefully be brought forward into the Draft Standard itself.
+Some additional guidance considering how segments form part of connectivity may also be useful - 140.
+Some of the additional information provided in the Basis for Conclusions is helpful and could usefully be brought forward into the standard itself.